 Establishing the line between your work and personal life is crucial for minimising stress and preventing burnout.
 And you’ll actually find you’re more productive if you stick to your contracted hours.

 Why not try keeping track of the hours you’re working and reviewing it after a few weeks?
 Or you could have a conversation with your colleagues.
 Do they think you work too much?
 Small steps like these put you in control of your work-life balance.

-Workplace stress is incredibly common, so it’s super-important that you nip it in the bud before it gets serious.
+Workplace stress is incredibly common which is why you should nip it in the bud before it gets serious.

-The good news is that by following these steps and working with your line manager, you’ll take control of workplace stress and minimise it as much as possible.
+The good news is that by following these steps and working with your line manager, you’ll take control of workplace stress and start minimising it.